eferreirafilho/demeter-paper-simulations/README.md

 ## Comments:

 This creates a problem file (common/problem.pddl), generates a plan (common/plan.pddl) and execute the plan in Gazebo.
+Position is subscribed from topi /auv/pose_gt and pose is published in topic /auv/cmd_pose.

 The plan is a sequence of actions with maximum time for completion.